“May I send well-wishes to my wife and children?” he asked.

 An Essential Worker

-As a store team leader in NTUC FairPrice, Fajry is an essential worker.
+As a store team leader at NTUC FairPrice, Fajry is an essential worker.
 He joined FairPrice as a part-time staff after completing his National Service in 1998.

 For 22 years, he has been keeping our supermarket shelves stocked with supplies, taking care of our essential needs.